We explain how and why we use personal data collected via forms on our online portals: Connect, RegData and Online

 The lawful basis for us using this personal data

 We use this personal data under Article 6(1)(e) of the UK GDPR (it is necessary for performance of a task carried out in the public interest) and Section 8(c) of the DPA 2018.
-To the extent that any special categories of data are collected via Connect, Gabriel and Online Invoicing is used by us, this is done under Article 9(2)(g) of the UK GDPR (it is necessary for reasons of substantial public interest) and Section 10(3) of the DPA 2018, in that it meets a condition in Part 2 of Schedule 1 of the DPA 2018 and we have an appropriate policy document covering this processing activity.
+To the extent that any special categories of data are collected via Connect, RegData and Online Invoicing is used by us, this is done under Article 9(2)(g) of the UK GDPR (it is necessary for reasons of substantial public interest) and Section 10(3) of the DPA 2018, in that it meets a condition in Part 2 of Schedule 1 of the DPA 2018 and we have an appropriate policy document covering this processing activity.

-When personal data collected via our Connect, Gabriel and Online Invoicing portals is transferred outside the UK and the EU
+When this personal data is transferred outside the UK and the EU

 Learn about your rights